ahmad307/Random-Quote-Machine/README.md

 # Random-Quote-Machine

 A web page that generates quotes by famous people.
-This the second project in Free Code Camp's front-end intermediate projects.
+This the first project in Free Code Camp's front-end intermediate projects.
 Built with HTML, CSS and JS.